Resources for Hard-of-Hearing and Deaf in the Workplace

 Spoken Content is an iOS feature listed under “Vision,” but it is useful to many people who are deaf or who have speech difficulties.
 Choose it by going to “Settings” and then “Accessibility.”

-There are two modes, "Speak Selection" and "Speak Screen."
-"Speak Selection" is the one you want for speaking to colleagues—and probably for auditory practice.
-For speaking to colleagues, type a message or pull up a pretyped message in Notes, email or any program on the device that has text.
-Select the text and choose "Speak" from the bar that pops up.
-Your device then reads the text out loud to your colleague.
+There are two modes, “Speak Selection” and “Speak Screen.”
+“Speak Selection” is the one you want for speaking to colleagues—and probably for auditory practice.
+To use it to speak to colleagues, type a message or pull up a pre-typed message in Notes, email, or any program on the device that has text.
+Select the text and choose “Speak” from the pop-up bar.
+Your device will read the text out loud to your colleague.
 For auditory practice, choose a block of text to have it read to you.

 Features: